|This is an unofficial version.

 (a) a person making an investigation may make, or authorize the making of, such disclosure of information, evidence or names of witnesses as may be required for the effectual conduct of the investigation; and

 (b) the person who took down or recorded the evidence of a witness may, at the request of the witness and at his or her expense, provide the witness with a transcript of all or part of his or her evidence at any time after his or her examination has been completed; and

 (c) nothing in this section prohibits the disclosure or publication of evidence which has been given at a hearing which is open to the public.

 (a) the commission is about to order an investigation in respect of a person under section 32 or during or after the investigation; or

 (b) the commission is about to make or has made a decision suspending or cancelling the registration of any person; or

-(c) proceedings have been instituted against a person in respect of an offence under the Criminal Code (Canada), this Act, The Securities Act or The Real Estate Brokers Act which in the opinion of the commission arises out of or is connected with the carrying on of the business of a mortgage broker by the person; or
+(c) proceedings have been instituted against a person in respect of an offence under the Criminal Code (Canada), this Act, The Securities Act or The Real Estate Services Act which in the opinion of the commission arises out of or is connected with the carrying on of the business of a mortgage broker by the person; or

 (d) a registered mortgage broker fails or neglects to comply with the minimum capital requirements for mortgage brokers; or

 (e) the registration of any mortgage broker is suspended, cancelled or expires by operation of any provision of this Act or the regulations;